SteveStedman/SqlForensics/README.md

 ##Want to contribute
-Contact Steve Stedman for more info
+Contact Steve Stedman for more info.
+Basically here is how it works...
+For this Repository, add a feature, test it make sure it is solid.
+Submit a pull request to have the feature merged back into the main repo.
+Note, not all changes will be accepted.